edulinq/python-utils/README.md

 #### Global Configuration

-Global configuration are options that are user specific and stick with the user between projects like login credentials.
+Global configuration are options that are user specific and stick with the user between projects, they are well suited for options like login credentials.
 The global configuration file defaults to `<platform-specific user configuration location>/edq-config.json`.
 The configuration location is chosen according to the [XDG standard](https://en.wikipedia.org/wiki/Freedesktop.org#Base_Directory_Specification) (implemented by [platformdirs](https://github.com/tox-dev/platformdirs)).
 Below are examples of user-specific configuration file paths for different operating systems: